ducduyn31/n8n-flow/GETTING_STARTED.md

 ## Prerequisites

 - Docker and Docker Compose installed on your system
-- AWS account with Bedrock access
+- Claude API Key with access to Claude 3.7 Sonnet
 - Slack workspace with admin privileges

 ## Setup Steps